-Alzheimer’s impacts all parts of an individual’s life including their mental health.
+Alzheimer’s impacts all parts of an individual’s life, including their mental health.
 When a person forgets their family and friends, it can be devastating.
-When an individual is desperately trying to find a principal object and walking in circles for hours, it can make them feel exasperated.
+When an individual is desperately trying to find an object and walking in circles for hours, it can make them feel exasperated.
 The symptoms of Alzheimer’s sometimes can’t be controlled, and that is upsetting to the person afflicted with the condition.
 Here are some mental health issues that come along with Alzheimer’s.

 - Low mood or depression

 - Erratic mood shifts or mood swings

 - Paranoia or lack of trust in others